-a.
-Applicant shall sign and submit the following statement:

-A false statement knowingly and willfully provided in any of the information pursuant to this section may be grounds for not approving the contract in which I have a financial interest or management responsibility, or for the disapproving or voiding such contract after it is approved by the Chairman of the National Indian Gaming Commission.
-Also, I may be punished by fine or imprisonment (U.S. Code, title 18, section 1001).

-- (b) Each person seeking a license under this Chapter shall provide the following information: - 1.
-Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, and gender; - 2.
-A current photograph, driver's license number, and a list of all languages spoken or written; - 3.
-For the previous ten years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and driver license numbers, and the city, state and country of residence from age 18 to the present;
+- (a) Applicant shall sign and submit the following statement: A false statement knowingly and willfully provided in any of the information pursuant to this section may be grounds for not approving the contract in which I have a financial interest or management responsibility, or for the disapproving or voiding such contract after it is approved by the Chairman of the National Indian Gaming Commission.
+Also, I may be punished by fine or imprisonment (U.S. Code, Title I8, Section 100I). - (b) Each person seeking a license under this Chapter shall provide the following information: - I. Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, and gender; - 2.
+A current driver's license and a list of all languages spoken or written; - For the previous ten years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and the city, state and country of residence from age 18 to the present;

 - 4. The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant at each different residence location over the past five years; - 5.
 Current business and residence telephone numbers; - 6.
-A description of any previous business relationships with Indian tribes, including ownership interests in those businesses; - 7.
-The name and address of any licensing or regulatory agency with which the applicant has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - 8.
-For each gaming offense and each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date of the charge and of the disposition; - 9.
-For each misdemeanor or other conviction or ongoing misdemeanor or other prosecution (excluding minor traffic violations) within 10 years from the date of the application, the name and address of the court involved and the dates of prosecution and of the disposition; - 10.
-The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license of permit was granted; - 11.
+A description of any previous business relationships with Indian Tribes, including ownership interests in those businesses; - The name and address of any licensing or regulatory agency with which the applicant has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - 8.
+For each gaming offense and each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the Court involved, and the date of the charge and of the disposition; - For each misdemeanor or other conviction or ongoing misdemeanor or other prosecution (excluding minor traffic violations) within IO years from the date of the application, the name and address of the Court involved and the dates of prosecution and of the disposition; - IO.
+The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - II.
 A photograph; - 12.
 Fingerprints; - 13.
-A complete and current financial statement showing all sources of income for the previous three (3) years, and costs, liabilities, and net worth as of the date of the submission;

-14. Any other information which, in a particular case, the Commission deems relevant.
+A complete and current financial statement showing all sources of income for the previous three (3) years, and costs, liabilities, and net worth as of the date of the submission; - 14.
+Any other information which, in a particular case, the Commission deems relevant.

-Section 23-608 Determination of Eligibility
+23-608.
+Determination of Eligibility.

 On the basis of the information received under subparagraph (b) of Section 23-607, and the background investigation conducted by the appropriate State, the Commission shall consider the application for a license.
-Upon a vote of a majority of its members, including the Chairman, the Commission shall make a determination of the applicant's eligibility for a license, pursuant to the standards set forth in Section 23-606.
+Upon a vote of a majority of its members, including the Chairman-Executive Secretary, the Commission shall make a determination of the applicant's eligibility for a license, pursuant to the standards set forth in Section 23-606.
 Notwithstanding any other provision, any person or entity which supplies materially false or misleading information, or who has omitted material information in connection with the requirements of this Chapter, shall be denied a license.

-Section 23-609 Issuance of license
+23-609.
+Issuance of License.